FSteitz/robot-runner-prototype/README.md

 # Robot Runner
-*Robot Runner* is a game for mobile devices based on game engine _Unity_.
+*Robot Runner* is a game for mobile devices thas is based on the game engine Unity.

 **Target platforms:**